 This can be dangerous and harmful to your case when dealing with Oklahoma law.

-However, under 47 O.S. § 761 the state of Oklahoma prescribes a lesser BAC in order to be charged.
-This “DWI” statue says that if you blow between a 0.05 to 0.07 you may be charged with driving while “impaired”.
+However, under 47 O.S. § 761, the state of Oklahoma prescribes a lesser BAC in order to be charged.
+This “DWI” statute says that if you blow between a 0.05 to 0.07 you may be charged with driving while “impaired.”
 Violation of this statute carries lighter penalties than the “DUI” statute discussed above.

 Many people assume that DUI or DWI laws are only associated with alcohol.
-However, as you will notice in the definition above, Oklahoma law defines these laws as the operation of a motor vehicle under the influence of “intoxicants”.
-Including alcohol, this can mean both illicit drugs or even prescription medications.
+However, as you will notice in the definition above, Oklahoma law defines these laws as the operation of a motor vehicle under the influence of “intoxicants.”
+Yes, this can include alcohol, but this can also mean both illicit drugs or even prescription medications.

 Although there is no formal distinction between DUI and DWI in Oklahoma, both can come with significant penalties and both are taken very seriously by law enforcement and prosecutors.
-However, every case is unique and it’s important to have an experienced and qualified attorney that knows the nuances of Oklahoma law review your case and ensure your best defense is put forward.
-If you or a loved one has been charged with driving under the influence in Oklahoma, contact an expert attorney today.
+However, every case is unique and it’s important to have an experienced and qualified attorney like Jacqui Ford, who knows the nuances of Oklahoma law.